yeeet0421/310_final/readme.md

 2. **View Jobs** - List all resume analysis jobs in the system
 3. **Reset Database** - Reset the database to its initial state
 4. **Upload Resume** - Upload a resume PDF for analysis
-5. **Download Results** - Download analysis results for a specific job
+5. **Download Results** - Download analysis results for the resume analysis job
-6. **Upload and Poll** - Upload a resume and automatically wait for results
-7. **Upload with Job Details** - Upload a resume and provide job information for matching
+6. **Match Resume with Job Details** - Analyze the match between the uploaded resume and the provided job information

 To use the CLI, simply run the provided Python script and follow the on-screen prompts:

 ```
-python resume_analyzer_cli.py
+python main.py
 ```

 ### Job Matching Process

-When using the "Upload with Job Details" option, you'll be prompted to provide:
+When using the "Upload Resume" option, you'll be prompted to provide:
-- Path to your resume PDF file
 - User ID for tracking
+- Your resume PDF file name
+The system will then return the jobid for the uploaded resume.
+In the lambda function, the system does the following:
+1. Upload your resume
+2. Extract text using AWS Textract
+3. Identify entities using AWS Comprehend

+After the upload, you can use the "Match Resume with Job Details" option, you'll be prompted to provide:
+- Jobid of the resume you want to match
 - Job title
 - Job description
 - Required skills for the position

-The system will then:
-1. Upload your resume
-2. Extract text using AWS Textract
-3. Identify entities using AWS Comprehend
+The system will then download 2 files to your local machine.
+One file is `{resume_file_name}_analysis.json`, which contains the analysis results, includes the overall score from 0-100, skills match, experience match, education match, strengths, gaps, and recommendation.
+The other file is `{resume_file_name}_structured.json`, which contains the structured resume, includes personal info, education, experience, skills, and extracted entities.
+In the lambda function, the system does the following:
-4. Structure the resume into sections (personal info, education, experience, skills)
+1. Structure the resume into sections (personal info, education, experience, skills)
-5. Compare your resume with the job description using AI
+2. Compare your resume with the job description using AI
-6. Generate a match report with scores and recommendations
+3. Generate a match report with scores and recommendations

 ## Architecture Details